Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Your skin burns, stings, swells, or is numb after you use lice medicine.

 - You have questions or concerns about your condition or care.

-is used to kill pubic lice and is available without a doctor's order.
+- Lice medicine is used to kill pubic lice and is available without a doctor's order.
 Lice medicine usually comes as a lotion or cream.
 Use it as directed.
-If you are pregnant or breastfeeding, ask your healthcare provider before you apply lice medicine.
 You may need to apply the medicine to hair on your chest, underarms, and groin.
 Throw away all lice medicine that you do not use.
 Keep it away from your eyes.
 Other medicines may also be given to decrease itching and inflammation.

 Manage your pubic lice: